cfengine/documentation/examples/tutorials/manage-ntp.markdown

 ## Modifying bundle agent ntp to account for platform variations

 We've discussed the example above in great length, but let's add a small twist here.
-Let's improve this policy to handle the NTP package in both CentOS and Debian environments.
+Let's improve this policy to handle the NTP package in both Red Hat and Debian environments.
 On Debian environments, the package manager is `apt_get` rather than `yum`.

 On your hub create `services/ntp.cf` inside *masterfiles* with the following content: